Alfresco/docs-alfresco/process-automation/latest/model/connectors/outlook.md

 The Outlook connector is displayed on the process diagram with the Outlook logo.

 > **Important**: The Outlook connector and user both require a Microsoft Outlook client.
-The Outlook connector requires a Microsoft Outlook account and is separate to the Alfresco hosted environment and should be created and managed by an administrator.
+The Outlook connector requires a Microsoft Outlook account.
+The account is separate to the Alfresco hosted environment and should be created and managed by an administrator.

 The actions that can be executed using the Outlook connector are: